Trails » Tamarack Park Trail

 |Location: Tamarack Road|

-Exit 25 off Route 80, take Route 206 North, about 5 miles to the traffic light at the intersection of Route 206 and Tamarack Road (Cranberry Deli is on the corner); turn right into Tamarack Road.
-At the end of Tamarack Road, turn left and C.O.
-Johnson Park is on the right.
-Park in the first lot.
-The trailhead is across the street from the parking lot.Trailhead GPS: 40° 40' 57.34" N 74° 74' 44.10" W
+Exit 25 off Route 80, take Route 206 North, about 5 miles to the traffic light at the intersection of Route 206 and Tamarack Road (Cranberry Deli is on the corner).
+Continue through the traffic light, about 1/4 of a mile.
+On the right, you will pass Jones Lane and the entrance to Tamarack Park is on the right.
+If you pass Panther Lake Campground Resort, you've gone too far.
+To reach the trailhead, walk around the fields to the back right portion of the field.Trailhead GPS: 40° 40' 57.34" N 74° 74' 44.10" W

 |Trail and Area Description:|